maxim-zhao/psrp/README.md

   - Fixed some "soft lock" situations in the original game (#84)
   - Added an option to speed up scene transitions (palette fades)
   - Added an option to speed up text drawing in the main script window
-  - Button 1 more usage is now more consistently a "cancel" or "no" action (#96)
+  - Button 1 usage is now more consistently a "cancel" or "no" action (#96)
   - Extended the credits sequence so the original credits are now left untouched

 - v2.2 released 2021/12/20